 450 Croft State Park Rd Spartanburg, SC 29302

-Only 5 miles from downtown Spartanburg, this park that was once an army training base and covers more than 7,000 acres of rolling and wooded terrain.
+Only 5 miles from downtown Spartanburg, Croft State Park was once an army training base and covers more than 7,000 acres of rolling and wooded terrain.
 Some of the trails include the following:

-Palmetto Trail: Croft Passage: This 12.6-mile trail connects the city of Spartanburg to the Glenn Springs area in southern Spartanburg County.
-For those who are adventurous, this trail follows ridges, crosses brooks and hugs portions of Kelsey Creek to the historic Cedar Springs area.
-The trail crosses Fairforest Creek, which is the longest foot bridge in the SC Park Service.
+- Palmetto Trail: Croft Passage: This 12.6-mile trail connects Spartanburg to the Glenn Springs area in southern Spartanburg County.
+This trail follows ridges for those who are adventurous, crosses brooks, and hugs portions of Kelsey Creek to the historic Cedar Springs area.
+The trail crosses Fairforest Creek, which is the longest footbridge in the SC Park Service.
 During the hike, patrons can look forward to seeing wildlife habitat, forests as well as old homesteads.

-Nature Trail: With only 1.5 miles to hike, during this trail, you will see plenty of mixed pine and hardwood trees as it winds along the rocky shoals of Fairforest Creek.
-During the trail, you will see remains of an old mill site along Fairforest Creek and bridge crossing are also two historical points you’ll pass by.
-It’s possible that you’ll be in the presence of birds, deer, squirrels and snakes!
+- Nature Trail: With only 1.5 miles to hike, during this trial, you will see plenty of mixed pine and hardwood trees as it winds along the rocky shoals of Fairforest Creek.
+During the trial, you will see remains of an old mill site along Fairforest Creek, and bridge crossing is also two historical points you’ll pass by.
+You may be in the presence of birds, deer, squirrels, and snakes!

-Foster Mill: This 5.4-mile trail is a bit wide and is best suited for bikers, but that shouldn’t stop you from visiting to view the beautiful landscape, lake, rolling pine hills, creek as well as historical areas where you will find old trestle bridges and old cemetery sites!
-You will be able to see natural resources that make Croft State Park.
+- Foster Mill: This 5.4-mile trail is a bit wide and is best suited for bikers, but that shouldn’t stop you from visiting to view the beautiful landscape, lake, rolling pine hills, creek, as well as historical areas where you will find old trestle bridges and old cemetery sites!
+You will be able to see the natural resources that make Croft State Park.

 Spartanburg, SC 29307

-This trail runs through Edwin M. Griffin Preserve outside the center of Spartanburg and offers a path into a wooded landscape surrounding Lawson’s Fork Creek.
-Whether you utilize it for a running path or simply a hiking trail, it provides a convenient connection across residential areas on the outskirts of the city.
+The Cottonwood trail runs through Edwin M. Griffin Preserve outside Spartanburg’s center and offers a path into a wooded landscape surrounding Lawson’s Fork Creek.
+Whether you utilize it for a running path or simply a hiking trail, it provides a convenient connection across residential areas on the city’s outskirts.

-For those who aren’t looking for a long walk, there are also a variety of shorter trails throughout the preserve, which give you an opportunity to explore more of the natural environment.
-You may even find yourself face-to-face with wild turkeys or foxes considering this trail is a breeding ground for local wildlife!
+For those who aren’t looking for a long walk, there are also a variety of shorter trails throughout the preserve, which allow you to explore more of the natural environment.
+You may even find yourself face-to-face with wild turkeys or foxes, considering this trail is a breeding ground for local wildlife!

-Lastly, The Cottonwood Trail shapes an important part of the city’s trail network, The Daniel Morgan Trail System aka “The Dan” with connections planned as well as more trails, which are underway throughout the community.
-The boardwalk of this trail is closed for restoration fall 2019 through early 2020.
+Lastly, The Cottonwood Trail shapes an important part of the city’s trail network, The Daniel Morgan Trail System, aka “The Dan,” with connections planned and more trails, which are underway throughout the community.

 398 State Park Rd, Clinton, SC 29325

-Battlefield Trail: Looking for a trail to bird watch, walk and hike?
-Not only is this trail 1.5 miles, it also features beautiful wild flowers!
+- Battlefield Trail: Looking for a trail to bird watch, walk and hike?
+Not only is this trail 1.5 miles, but it also features beautiful wildflowers!
 It’s also paved and shaded with plenty of historical sites.
-This trail is perfect to bring your children to because it’s easy, short and they’ll learn a thing or two!
+This trail is perfect for bringing your children to because it’s easy, short, and they’ll learn a thing or two!

 Glendale Shoals Preserve & Waterfalls